dbpedia/extraction-framework/README.md

 To know more about the extraction framework, click [here](https://github.com/dbpedia/extraction-framework/wiki/Documentation#h25-3)

-## Quickstart

-Before you can start developing you need to take care of some prerequisites:

-* **DBpedia Extraction Framework** Get the most recent revision from the [Github repository](https://github.com/dbpedia/extraction-framework).

-     `$ git clone git://github.com/dbpedia/extraction-framework.git`
-* **Java Development Kit** The DBpedia extraction framework uses Java.
-Get the most recent JDK from [http://java.sun.com/](http://java.sun.com/).
-DBpedia requires at least Java 7 (v1.7.0).
-To compile and run it with an earlier version, delete or blank the following two files.(The launchers purge-download and purge-extract in the dump module won't work, but they are not vitally necessary.)

-    `core/src/main/scala/org/dbpedia/extraction/util/RichPath.scala`

-    `dump/src/main/scala/org/dbpedia/extraction/dump/clean/Clean.scala`

-* **Maven** is used for project management and build automation.
-Get it from: [http://maven.apache.org/](http://maven.apache.org/).
-Please download Maven 3.

-This is enough to compile and run the DBpedia extraction framework.
-The required input files, the wikimedia dumps, will be downloaded by extractor code if configured to do so (see [here](https://github.com/dbpedia/extraction-framework/wiki/Extraction-Instructions)).
-Check [this](https://github.com/dbpedia/extraction-framework/wiki/Development-Environment-Setup) out to know more about Development Environment Setup.

 ## DBpedia Extraction-Framework now powered by Apache Spark
 The Dump-Extraction of the DBpedia Extraction-Framework has now an Apache Spark Implementation.